-- Do not order anything that may be delivered by FedEx or UPS while you are away.
+- Do not order anything that may be delivered by FedEx or UPS while you’re away.

 - Unplug electrical items while you are away.
-It will save you money and lessen the risk of a fire while you are gone.
+It will save you money and lessen the risk of a fire while you’re gone.

 - We have a Ring Doorbell and we think it is invaluable!
-It’s easily installed and it’s reassuring to be able to check on our home while we are gone.
+It’s easily installed and it’s reassuring to be able to check on our home while we’re gone.
 If you have a Ring Doorbell, be sure you charge it before you leave for vacation.

 Create A Packing List

-Moreover, think about your children and will the rain jacket you bought last fall still fit come summer?
-Will the hiking boots you bought your son last summer still fit his feet?
+Moreover, think about your children and will the rain jacket you bought last Fall still fit come Summer?
+Will the hiking boots you bought your son last year still fit his feet?
 Plan ahead, so you aren’t running around town the day before you leave trying to find these items.